na-na-hi/renget/archive/v9e4t.md

 They are unequivocally his.

-Just like the cream muzzle and black nose beneath his eyes.
+Just like the cream yellow muzzle and black nose beneath his eyes.

 *"WHAT THE HELL?!"*

 In a twitchy series of impulsive motions, all too reminiscent for comfort of his late dog's, he manages to lift himself off the sand he was resting on.

-Bill's racing mind barely pays any attention to the modest gulf beach he's in.
+Bill's racing mind barely pays any attention to the extensive gulf beach he's in.

 A staggering, overwhelming amount of different sensations come into Bill's awareness as he nervously shuffles on his four limbs.
 His body's posture, saggy thick skin, lighter weight, shortened joints, fur, his... feet...

-This nightmare he found himself in is as lucid as reality.
+This nightmare he finds himself in is as lucid as reality.
 No dream of his could ever replicate the newfound feeling of his... numb hands and toes sinking slightly on the wet shifting sand.
 No dream could grant him the feeling of possessing several new muscles at the end of his spine.
 No dream had given him anything close to having hair all over his body.
 No dream could—

 "Gah...?!"